 Nowadays, these machines move thousands of people every day and are one of the most used means of transport because they are very safe and there are few accidents.
 You can have your own train by making the coloring pictures below be colorful.

-Train Coloring Pages
+Collection of Train Coloring Pages

 The composition of the train is so simple and perfectly functional, that, until today, despite all the technological advances, such as the Japanese bullet train, still maintains the structure of locomotive plus wagons.